0151 207 6003

 Friday, 3 January, 2025

-The young person themselves said: “You’ve really helped me with going back to school and with my mental health.
+“You’ve really helped me with going back to school and with my mental health.
 You’ve always been there, and been someone I could talk to.
 I’m so grateful for these couple of months and I really appreciate you for understanding me when I felt misunderstood.
 Thank you.”

 Sign up for our Newsletter